 Upper back muscles become lengthened and chest muscles tighter, therefore, one of the main focus of resistance training must be on strengthening back muscles and stretching chest muscles.

-Q8: Because exercise and training needs to be done with caution are there any types of exercise in Dubai that should be avoided during pregnancy?
+Question 8: Because exercise and training needs to be done with caution are there any types of exercise in Dubai that should be avoided during pregnancy?

 The main focus when it comes to fitness during pregnancy must be on maintaining fitness levels and posture.